taro-watanabe/nexusfrontiertech-coding-challenge/README.md

 4c. list the total scores of each attempts.
 5. Return the index and the pair of parameters with the highest score. (i.e. return the pair of parameters containing more "known" words.)

-for most of the samples i used, they have shown a consistent parameters around late 10s for `x` and late20s/early 30s for `c`.
+for most of the samples I used, they have shown a consistent parameters around late 10s for `x` and late20s/early 30s for `c`.

-There are great chances that the parameters for pre-processing or even methods of pre-processing are suboptimal. for example, the second sample file (82251504.png) has yielded a terrible score overall.
+There are great chances that the parameters for pre-processing or even methods of pre-processing are suboptimal.
+For example, the second sample file (82251504.png) has yielded a terrible score overall.
 There are definitely ways to improve the accuracy through smart selection of preprocessing methods.

 # Autocorrect & Speller